SonarSource/sonarlint-core/API_CHANGES.md

 ## New features

+* Add a new endpoint `/sonarlint/api/analysis/automatic/config` in the embedded server to globally disable or enable the automatic analysis.
+  * This endpoint should be used by external clients such as MCP servers.
+* Add a new endpoint `/sonarlint/api/analysis/files` in our embedded server to analyze a list of files and return the issues, hotspots and taints found.
+  * This endpoint should be used by external clients such as MCP servers.
 * Add a new `getMCPServerConfiguration` method to `org.sonarsource.sonarlint.core.rpc.protocol.backend.connection.ConnectionRpcService`
   * It accepts `connectionId` and `token` as parameters
   * It returns JSON string containing MCP server settings (without the `sonarqube` parent item)